Excalibra/cybersecurity/SOC/2_Security_Monitoring_and_SIEM_Fundamentals/1_SIEM_and_SOC_Fundamentals/06_SIEM_Visualization_Example_1_Failed_Logon_Attempts_All_Users.md

 ## Developing Our First Dashboard & Visualization

-Navigate to the bottom of this section and click on `Click here to spawn the target system!`

 Now, navigate to `http://[Target IP]:5601`, click on the side navigation toggle, and click on "Dashboard".